 I felt an image showing some stone detail might be interesting, and the sliced grass around the large foreground stone here demonstrates how recently these great chunks of granite were unearthed.
 Note the Cotton grass all around in this and the next couple of photographs.
 Perhaps a century earlier the Grey Wethers stones were lying on the grass much like this before they were re-erected.
 The marker stone, standing by the wall outside of the circle, is visible at the top right of this image.

-It is difficult to include many flat-lying stones in the circle in a single photograph, because they are tricky to highlight in this grassland, and the circumference of the circle is so large that the lens would have to be very wide, making the stones appear far too small, so below is a smaller selection of stones, looking South and East from around the outside of the circle.
+It is difficult to include many flat-lying stones in the circle in a single photograph, because they are tricky to highlight in this grassland, and the circumference of the circle is so large that the lens would have to be very wide, making the stones appear far too small.
+The panoramic image at the top of this blog piece, stitched from 9 vertical images, needs to be viewed very large indeed for full effect, so below is a smaller selection of stones, looking South and East from around the outside of the circle.
 Again the marker stone is visible to help give a sense of scale.

 The view below facing north west shows 11 of the stones (there are 30 in total, excluding the marker stone) looking toward one of the wildest parts of Dartmoor.
 The circle has now been confirmed as the highest in Southern England at 1722 feet (525 metres) above sea level, is 112 feet (34 metres) in diameter, and is a similar age to that at Grey Wethers: between 4000 and 5000 years old.
 How wonderful it would be to see these stones erected again – and how much more visually arresting.
 I do hope this will happen.